ethereum/py-wasm/README.md

 coming soon
 ```

-**examples/**: Some sample uses of pywebassembly, including a metering injector.
+# examples/:

+Example uses of pywebassembly.

+# tests/:

-**tests/**: Testing of pywebassembly.
+Testing of pywebassembly.

 TODO:
  * Support floating point values and opcodes.
  * Support text format as described in chapter 6.
  * Finish validation, namely, validation of instruction sequences from chapter 3 should follow the validation algorithm in the appendix, which includes tricky cases like after `unreachable`.
-This is mostly implemented but needs refactoring.
+This is mostly implemented in a feature branch, but needs refactoring.
  * Implement remaining testing opcodes, see `tests/README.md`.